bazelbuild/bazel/site/docs/external.md

 <a name="transitive-dependencies"></a>
 ## Transitive dependencies

-Bazel only reads dependencies listed in your build root's `WORKSPACE` file.
+Bazel only reads dependencies listed in your `WORKSPACE` file.
 This means that if your project (`A`) depends on another project (`B`) which list a dependency on project `C` in its `WORKSPACE` file, you'll have to add both `B` and `C` to your project's `WORKSPACE` file.
 This can balloon the `WORKSPACE`